 1. Choose a Passphrase Instead of a Password

-Long, complex passwords are more secure, but they’re also hard to remember.
-Try a passphrase with eight or more characters using a combination of special characters, uppercase and lowercase letters, and numbers (“Footba!!4theGreate5tC1uB,” for example).
+Long, complex passwords are more secure, but they’re hard to remember.
+Try a passphrase with eight or more characters.
+Make it something easy to recall, while avoiding common phrases, quotations and personal information.

-2. Make a Different Password for Every Account
+2. Create a Different Password for Every Account

 3. Use a Password Manager

 Some vendors have introduced passwordless authentication for greater security.
-A typical setup involves two parts: a physical item (such as a security key or smart card), plus a biometric gesture (such as a fingerprint or retinal scan) or a PIN stored locally.
+A typical passwordless system involves two parts: something you have, such as a security key or smart card, and a biometric gesture, such as a fingerprint or retinal scan, or a PIN.

 PINs are stored locally and never sent across the network, which makes them more difficult to compromise.
 As such, they can be shorter in length and changed less frequently than other authenticators.